jpadams/windowsrunner/README.md

 execute any arbitrary command on a Windows machine.

-That being said, it's a great example of what's possible: the ability to run commands on hundreds or thousands of nodes in parallel.
+That being said, it's a great example of what's possible: the ability to run commands on hundreds or thousands of Widows nodes in parallel.

 You can easily use this module to create your own module which executes a single action by hardcoding the 'command' in the windowsrunner.rb file and removing the 'input' stanza from the windowsrunner.ddl.

 You could also have a list of approved actions and validate input for a match before execution.

-The name of this agent is really longs as well, so you'll probably want something more pithy to fit well in the PE LM console listing.
+The name of this agent is really long as well, so you'll probably want something more pithy to fit well in the PE LM console listing.

 ### Credits